Tran-Minh23/react-ems/README.md

   This is a baisc React (React Hooks) apllication.
 This application is built on ems back-end.

   https://github.com/Tran-Minh23/springboot-ems-project

+### Guide

+  1. You have to register first on "Register here"
+  2. After the registation, click on "Login here" to go back to login page
+  3. You are now in admin page, click on Department or Employee to go on
+  4. Now you can test the functions

 ### External libraries used on this project